The Data Dilemma: 11 Accounts Receivable KPIs For Your AR Team to Prioritize

 The 11 most important accounts receivable KPIs to track

 We recently surveyed—in partnership with SSON—103 Shared Services and Outsourcing (SSO), Global Business Services (GBS), and Finance leaders.
-Respondents were asked which metrics they prioritized for gauging AR performance.
+Respondents were asked which accounts receivable metrics they prioritized for gauging AR performance.
 While their answers varied, respondents made it clear that maximizing AR performance requires a combination of elite efficiency, productivity, and customer service.

 KPI 1: AR turnover ratio